True-North-Intelligent-Algorithms/napari-easy-augment-batch-dl/docs/index.md

 # Napari Easy Augment Batch DL

 🚀 **Napari-Easy-Augment-Batch-dl** is a plugin for advanced 2D deep learning segmentation.
-It support advanced options for augmention, model training and prediction in **Napari**.
+It supports advanced options for augmention, model training and prediction in **Napari**.

 ## 🔥 Features
 ✅ **Batch Processing** – Label, augment, train and predict with multiple images at once.